Location: 96 miles north of Venezuela in the Caribbean Sea

 Major sports: Cricket, soccer, track & field

-Independent Baptist: Less than 1%
+Independent Baptist: Approximately 1/2 of 1%

 The National Flag of Grenada represents the distillation of a national effort to produce an emblem of a nation that can stand for all time and which incorporates simplicity of form, a pleasing visual quality and is symbolic of the confidence, hope and aspirations of a courageous people accepting the challenge of nationhood.